 • Focus on the issues at hand, not the personalities of the other parties involved.

-• Acknowledge that problems are often caused by misunderstanding or oversight, and that a mutually beneficial outcome can be reached.
+• Acknowledge that problems are often caused by misunderstanding or oversight, and that a mutually beneficial outcome can often be reached.

 See also